Welcome to your next module. This module is a cluster module that consists of the following units:

 Suzie responds:

 This part of the hospital requires you to be on your guard all the time, no room for complacency here!
 As part of the role, I must monitor and check patients presenting various signs or symptoms of illness.
 Some animals require more attention than others, especially if they are critically ill or require intensive care from the infectious disease they have contracted.
-Part of this role includes thorough regular cleaning and hygiene practices, in addition to communicating with other veterinary staff, the animals’ owners and updating records.
+Part of this role includes thorough regular cleaning and hygiene practices, in addition to communicating with other veterinary staff and the animals’ owners and updating records.

 What is the hardest part of your job?